DMREF-networks/Network_Structure_Characterization/Network_ELV2D/README.md

 The variance of the rows in the third file are taken after the fact to get the variance at a given window radius.
 This is done so that the variance can be easily computed across different realizations of the same system.

+## Exmaple files
+loadtest.txt contains a N = 100 point totally uncorrelated point pattern with a number desnity of 1. explot.py contains an *extremely* bare-bones script to visualize the output from this configuration.